The Nightcomers: Development

+Casting

 Brando's casting was announced in November 1970.
 Filming took place in February and March 1971.

+Filming

 The manor house in the film is Sawston Hall, a 16th-century Tudor manor house in Sawston, Cambridgeshire.

-Release
+Release and reception

 The film opened at the 32nd Venice International Film Festival on 30 August 1971.

-Reception

-Brando's performance earned him a nomination for a BAFTA award for Best Actor, but recent audiences have criticised his cartoonish Irish accent.
-The film has a 57% critics' rating at Rotten Tomatoes.
+It premiered in New York City on 15 February 1972, and opened in the United Kingdom later that year, on 6 July 1972.

 Box office

 The film was a commercial disappointment at the box office.
 However Michael Winner claimed the film made its money back, adding "it was only the sex and violence that made it profitable.
 It was rather an intellectual piece, but without the violence it would have gone nowhere at all."

-Critical reception
+Critical response

 The Monthly Film Bulletin wrote: "The Nightcomers attempts to reconstruct the fictional events that lead up to the beginning of Henry James' The Turn of the Screw and form a macabre unwritten background to the tale.
 It's a compelling idea, but sadly inspiration stops at the film's conception. ...
 Though the contrast between Mrs. Grose's snobbish gentility and the increasing permissiveness of her household provide several nice comic moments, Hastings' pseudo-Jamesian dialogue goes through some very sticky patches ("You look at me as if it were a misdemeanour of some proportion") and Marlon Brando's Quint alternates eccentrically between brooding Method silences and stage-Irish buffoonery.
 The death-blow is finally dealt by Michael Winner's direction, with its over-insistent use of the zoom, its unerring eye for the wrong camera set-up and its chronic inability to build suspense through whole sequences.
 If the original script contained the germ of a good idea, it's well and truly lost in this vulgar and artless film."

 Tom Milne described it as "a film crass enough to have the outraged ghost of Henry James haunting Wardour Street".
 Milne also criticised Hastings' script, stating his dialogue "sounds embarrassingly like a Cockney nanny doing her best to be genteel".

 Leonard Maltin blamed Winner's "poor direction" for hurting the film's attempt to chronicle the original story's preceding events.

 Some reviewers have objected to the film's premise of showing what happened before the novel, as this threatens the ambiguity the novel explores.